roshantaneja/School_Notes/Hebrew Scriptures/Unit 3 Study Guide.md

 11. Who was Samuel?
 What role does he play in Israel’s history?
 12. Who was Saul?
 What role does he play in Israel’s history?
 13. Who was David?
 What role does he play in Israel’s history?
 14. Why is David not the obvious choice for king?
-What religious truths are found in 1 Samuel 16 - the story of David’s annointing?
+What religious truths are found in 1 Samuel 16 - the story of David’s anointing?
 15. What is one of the main differences between Saul and David that the biblical writers are trying to convey?
 16. What is the “Davidic Covenant?”
 17. What is one of David’s main sins and what happens as a result?
 How does this “explanation of events” reflect the theology of the Deuteronomic authors of 1 and 2 Samuel?